 A community-driven effort to utilize new public lands along the Springwater Corridor Trail

 Background: The Springwater Corridor Trail is one of the crown jewels in the region’s trail system.
 This popular bicycle and pedestrian path parallels the historic Springwater Line rail route from inner southeast Portland near OMSI all the way to Boring.
 The “Sellwood Gap” refers to an incomplete section of the trail as it runs through Portland’s Sellwood-Moreland neighborhood.
 The Sellwood Gap begins just south of the Sellwood Bridge at SE Umatilla Street and extends along the railroad tracks to SE 19th Avenue at Ochoco Street.
 Through voter-approved bond measures, Metro purchased six vacant parcels of land within the Sellwood Gap to enable the City of Portland to pave the trail from SE Umatilla Street to 13th Avenue.
 Portland Parks & Recreation (PP&R) will manage the trail and the lands under the terms of an Intergovernmental Agreement.
-Though construction of the trail is expected to begin in early 2014, neither the City nor Metro has plans for the use of the land adjacent to the trail once this gap is closed.
+Though construction of the trail is expected to begin in 2016, neither the City nor Metro has plans for the use of the land adjacent to the trail once this gap is closed.

-(Click to see larger version)
+(Click to see larger version) VIEW ADDITIONAL MAPS HERE.